christian-posta/ceposta-devops-ose/docs/set-up-gitlab.md

 __Make sure__ you mark the project public, and make it an empty project.

 We will use Gerrit to replicate code to this Gitlab Project so we don't need to import anything.

+## What's Next?
+You can [go right to the Demo](demo.md) or you can [set up Gerrit](set-up-gerrit.md) since that's the next container that should be set up to do the demo.